 Dr. Linda Vakunta, Executive Director

 Dr. Vakunta is the Executive Director for Project 1808 Inc. She holds a PhD in Environment and Resource from the Nelson Institute for Environmental studies.
 She is a Certified Rehabilitation Counselor with a graduate degree in rehabilitation psychology from UW-Madison, and has led several successful field visits to Sierra Leone since 2011.
-She co-host the Pan Africa radio show on WORT 89.9.
-She is currently based in Sierra Leone as a post-doctoral researcher and country coordinator for the Ebola Host Pathogen Response Study, a partnership between Project 1808, the University of Wisconsin-Madison and University of Tyoko
+She co-hosts the Pan Africa radio show on WORT 89.9.
+She is currently based in Sierra Leone as a post-doctoral researcher and country coordinator for the Ebola Host Pathogen Response Study, a partnership between Project 1808, the University of Wisconsin-Madison and University of Tyoko.

 Casey Kalman, Associate Director and Student Organization Advisor

 Casey is a recent graduate of the University of Wisconsin – Madison where her studies focused on international global health and environmental studies.
 She was a member of the first cohort of students to visit Sierra Leone in 2013 and has volunteered her time with Project 1808 ever since.
 Currently, Casey is working full time, but plans to pursue a Masters in Public Health with a focus on International Health and Development.

 Diana C. Famakinwa is currently a Ph.D. student in Educational Policy Studies at the University of Wisconsin – Madison, focusing on Comparative and International Education and African Studies.
 Her research examines the engagement of the African diaspora in the educational development of African countries.